-UPV UPWP Focus Area 1.
+UPV VP Focus Area Rating 1.
 Link Land Use and Transportation Secondary 2.
 Work with Limited Financial Resources Secondary 3.
 Use a Management and Operations Approach Primary 4.
 Protect Air Quality and the Environment Secondary 5.
 Increase Transit and Healthy-Transportation Mode Share Secondary 6.
 Encourage Sustainable Communities and Livability Secondary 7.
 Advance Mobility and Access, and Reduce Congestion Primary 8.
 Improve System Reliability Secondary

 UPWP Focus Area Rating 9.
 Increase Transportation Safety and Security Primary 10.
 Support Economic Vitality Secondary 11.
 Preserve and Maintain the Transportation System Primary 12.
 Consider Transportation Equity and Accessibility N/A 13.
-Support MetroFuture Implementation Primary 14.
-Support Statewide and Regional Transportation Initiatives Primary 15.
-Enhance Technical Knowledge, Capacity, and Insights N/A 16.
+Support MetroFuture Implementation Primary Support Statewide and Regional Transportation Initiatives Primary Enhance Technical Knowledge, Capacity, and Insights N/A 16.
 Support Performance-Based Planning N/A

 A-2.
-Low-Cost Improvements to Bottleneck Locations: FFY 2015
+Low-Cost Improvements to Freeway Bottleneck Locations: FFY 2015

-Proposed Project Group: Roadway Network Performance FFY 2015 UPWP Staff Evaluation: TBD Proposed Project Staff: CTPS Selected for FFY 2015 UPWP: TBD Estimated Project Cost: \$35,000 - \$75,000 Proposed FFY 2015 Budget: TBD LRTP Vision Topics Addressed: Mobility; System Preservation, Modern zation, and Efficiency Project Function: Support to Regional Transportation Stakeholders
+Proposed Project Group: Roadway Network Performance FFY 2015 UPWP Staff Evaluation: High

+LRTP Vision Topics Addressed: Mobility; System Preservation, Modernization, and Efficiency

-Several freeway bottleneck locations were analyzed in two consecutive studies in the past, titled Low-Cost Improvements to Bottlenecks Phases I and II, and they were very well received by MassDOT and the FHWA.
+Several freeway bottleneck locations were analyzed in two consecutive studies in the past, titled Low-Cost Improvements to Bottlenecks Phases I and II, and they were very well received by MassDOT and the Federal Highway Administration (FHWA).
 Previous study locations included sections of I-95 in Weston and Burlington and sections of Route 3A in Braintree and near the Hingham-Weymouth line.
 A few study recommendations have been implemented already and staff have been interviewed by FHWA consultants about their successful implementation.
 In this study, staff will coordinate with MassDOT to identify additional locations to study in FFY 2015.
 Potential deliverables could include memoranda and presentations documenting recommendations for improving freeway bottlenecks.